 A friend of mine jokes that 1970s Progressive Rock albums were mixed with the Shure M75ED in mind.
 It is true that they can sound impressive through this cartridge, with its weighty bass creating a Rock concert atmosphere.
 In general, 1960s and 1970s recordings tend to sound good with the M75ED.
 However, for later music with a tighter, faster rhythm, I would plump for an Ortofon cartridge or for the (vintage) Shure M95ED, which is a much better all-rounder than the M75ED.

 The main reason to choose the M75ED in the modern age would be for the sake of nostalgia or for its weighty, warm sound.
 However, there are contemporary alternatives with a warm balance.
 Until recently, Shure’s own M97xE delivered not dissimilar results, but this cartridge has now been discontinued.
-For a high-mass or medium-mass arm, the Audio Technica AT-VM95E is an economical solution for a weighty sound (or perhaps a model further up the AT-VM95 range).
+For a high-mass or medium-mass arm, the Audio Technica AT-VM95E is an economical solution for a relatively weighty sound.
 For a lighter medium-mass or low-mass arm, the Grado Prestige range of cartridges offer viable alternatives.

 If you happen to buy a vintage turntable that comes fitted with the M75ED, which is quite a common occurrence, it is worth giving this cartridge a try, as it might suit your ears.
 However, to run an M75ED today generally involves using an aftermarket N75ED stylus (see Availability below).
 In fact, if you have a turntable with a medium-mass arm, the lower-compliance N75EJ stylus may be a more suitable match to your arm – this elliptical stylus can be fitted to the M75ED or any M75 cartridge body and has a higher tracking-force range of 1.5-3g.